 Photography is my passion, and nature is my sanctuary.
 Bring them together and I find peace.
 In March of 2020, when shelter-in-place put the world on hold and put me on furlough from my job, for the first time I could do more than drive by the lake in my neighborhood.
 With the days at a seeming standstill, almost every morning I could rise early to see water like glass, sunrises move from pale amber to blazing orange, clouds I longed to touch.
 Ducks, geese, egrets, cormorants, turtles, fish. . . populated this world of magic mere streets from my home.
 With my iPhone and my Canon (the best camera is the one you have with you), I began to shoot everything.
 In those early-pandemic days, we all especially needed scenes of beauty and calm.
 And from the first week, my photos on a neighborhood Facebook page drew waves of comments and support.
 And I haven't looked back.

 Welcome to a window on the beauty around us.
 I'm a professional interior designer, and a budding nature-and-people photographer.
 As a child growing up in Ohio, Mexico, the West Indies and Florida, nature taught me color and life and forms.
 Today in the Dallas neighborhood where I live, a lake and its sky have launched my photography career.
-Meanwhile, I'm a mom to a teenager, a dog, and 3 entitled cats.
+Meanwhile, I'm a mom to a human and 2 entitled cats, and a recent newlywed to the love of my life.
 Traveling anywhere, rearranging my living room (and yours), kayaking, hiking and biking around the lake. . . keep my life interesting and feed my photography habit.
 Thank you for taking a look at my photos.

 The Peace of Wild Things